Healthy Homes Assessment Makara Beach

 What We Do

-As building inspectors, we deal with all the aspects associated with specialist house inspects.
-We’re there to make sure that you make the correct decision when purchasing your next property.
+As building inspectors, we deal with all the aspects that come with specialist home inspections.
+We’re here to make sure you make the right decision when buying your next home.

-We are serious about your investment and conduct detailed examinations to make sure that you don’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the enjoyable aspects of buying or owning a home.
+We value your money We conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the exciting aspects of owning or purchasing a home.

-We are specialised in a range of services to make sure that you are completely updated on the condition of any property you could be thinking of buying or selling as well as additional solutions.
+We offer a wide range of services to ensure you are fully informed of the condition of any property you may be thinking of buying or selling and also other services.

-With our systemised approach to your inspection of your home and the most up-to-date software technology which includes digital photos in the document, you can actually see any problems that might be discovered.
-With our comprehensive reporting it is no wonder that we get so many clients recommending our services to their family and acquaintances.
+With our systematic approach to your property inspection and the latest in technology for software with digital photos embedded into your reports, you can actually see any issues identified.
+Because of our comprehensive reporting it’s no wonder we have so many clients who recommend our service to family and friends.

 Get in Touch - Have Peace of Mind